mykelalvis/FATESRD/Other/fate-core-SRD.md

 ##### Advantages in a Conflict

-Remember that aspects you create as advantages follow all the rules for situation aspects—the GM can use them to justify [[overcome]] actions, they last until they're made irrelevant or the scene is over, and in some cases they represent as much a threat to you as an opponent.
+Remember that aspects you create as advantages follow all the rules for situation aspects—the GM can use them to justify [[Overcome]] actions, they last until they're made irrelevant or the scene is over, and in some cases they represent as much a threat to you as an opponent.

-When you [[create advantage]] in a conflict, think about how long you want that aspect to stick around and whom you want to have access to it.
+When you [[Create Advantage]] in a conflict, think about how long you want that aspect to stick around and whom you want to have access to it.
 It's difficult for anyone besides you and your friends to justify using an advantage you stick to a character, but it's also easier to justify getting rid of it—one overcome action could undo it.
 It's harder to justify getting rid of an aspect on the environment (seriously, who is going to move that Huge Bookcase you just knocked over?), but anyone in the scene could potentially find a reason to take advantage of it.

 ###### COVER FIRE AND OTHER IMPOSITIONS